ch1ru/elemental-bitcoin/README.md

 ## Dependencies

-- SshNet crypto library (https://github.com/sshnet/Cryptography/) Used for Ripemd hash algorithm.
+- SshNet cryptography library (https://github.com/sshnet/Cryptography/) Used for Ripemd hash algorithm.

 Can be installed with NUGET packet manager or from [website](https://www.nuget.org/packages/SshNet.Security.Cryptography/1.3.0?_src=template)